• Skip to main content

 Take it all in

-• Denali flightseeing: Flying over Denali is one of the best ways to see the stunning wilderness, rugged mountains, and flowing waterways, in the least amount of time.
+• Denali flightseeing: Flying over Denali is one of the best ways to see the stunning wilderness, rugged mountains, and flowing waterways in the least amount of time.
 It is a great opportunity to see beautiful Mt.
 McKinley.
 There are a variety of flight options.
-They all have limited passenger load.
-Be sure to read the reviews and book this Denali flightseeing activity early, so you don’t miss out.
+They all have a limited passenger load.
+Be sure to Reserve your Denali flightseeing activity early, so you don’t miss out.

-• Take a horse-drawn covered wagon ride with backcountry dining: Travel like the Alaskan pioneers on this 3-hour adventure, that passes rustic cabins with a backdrop of Denali’s mountains, before you enjoy a traditional family-style lunch.
-Check reviews and reserve your horse-drawn covered wagon ride here.
+• Take a horse-drawn covered wagon ride with backcountry dining: Travel like the Alaskan pioneers on this 3-hour adventure, that passes rustic cabins with a backdrop of Denali’s mountains,\ before you enjoy a traditional family-style lunch.
+Reserve your horse-drawn covered wagon ride here.

 Maximum adventure

 • Rafting on the Nenana River: Are you ready for 11 miles of rapids?
 An adventure where whitewater and incredible scenery combine along the boundary of Denali National Park.
 Choose from being an oar rider or a paddle boat participant.
-Check review and book your rafting adventure here.
+Reserve your rafting adventure here.

 • Classic ATV adventure with backcountry dining: Here’s a chance to drive your own ATV off–road in the wilderness of Alaska, enjoying epic scenery and followed by a massive meal.
 All safety gear is provided.
 Participants must have basic driving skills.
-Check reviews and reserve your backcountry ATV adventure here.
+Reserve your backcountry ATV adventure here.

 View inside Denali National Park Alaska